priyanshusearce/jira/README.md

 $ kubectl apply -f secret.yaml
 ```

-Kubernetes Ingress is an API object that manages external access to the services in a cluster, typically HTTP.
+**Kubernetes Ingress** is an API object that manages external access to the services in a cluster, typically HTTP.
 Ingress may provide load balancing, SSL termination and name-based virtual hosting.We have used Google Managed SSL certificates</br>

 Step 4: To deploy ingress, get the mainfest file named *ingress.yaml* and run the following command.
 This will deploy the **Ingress** and **ManagedCertificate**.
 ```
 $ kubectl apply -f ingress.yaml
 ```
 ## odc-search
-**Steps**
+**Steps**</br>
 For **odc-search**, there is a manifest file named *odc-search-deployment.yaml*.
 This file will deploy the *odc-search* app on GKE.

 Step 1: Get the file *odc-search-deployment.yaml*.